LincolnKoskela/Klondike/README.md

 ### This Week: (Dec 1 - 7, 2025)
 - Click Waste to select waste, click on destination tableau to add selected card to destination tab.
-- Added `GameEngine` field to use engines move functions.
+- Added `GameEngine` field to `GameApp` to use engines moves instead of hardcode.
+- Built Tableau -> Tableau move functionality, next is Foundations

 ### (Nov 24 - 30, 2025)
 - Completed console version with updated undo, timer, and move count functions.